The Princess and the Frog: Theme park ride

+Films and television

-Upcoming television series
+Cancelled television series and upcoming Disney+ special

-In December 2020, Disney announced a television spin-off titled Tiana would be released on Disney+ in 2023.
-It was also announced that Anika Noni Rose, who voiced Tiana would be reprising her role in the series.
-On November 12, 2021, Stella Meghie was announced as writer and director, making her the first African-American director to helm a Walt Disney Animation Studios project.
-Walt Disney Animation Studios chief creative officer Jennifer Lee contacted Meghie for the project following the latter's attempt to pitch a live-action remake of The Princess and the Frog.
-The series will center on Princess Tiana as she explores her city of New Orleans.
+In December 2020, Disney announced that a television spin-off titled Tiana was in development for Disney+.
+It was also announced that Anika Noni Rose, who voiced Tiana in the film, would be reprising her role in the series.
+On November 12, 2021, Stella Meghie was announced as writer and director, making her the first African-American director to helm a Walt Disney Animation Studios project, but was replaced in those capacities by Joyce Sherri by October 2023.
+Then-Walt Disney Animation Studios chief creative officer Jennifer Lee contacted Meghie for the project following the latter's attempt to pitch a live-action remake of The Princess and the Frog.
+The series would have centered on Tiana as she explores her city of New Orleans.

 A first look of Tiana was revealed in 2021, with the series originally scheduled to release in 2022.
 The release date was later changed to 2023 and eventually 2024.

-The series will be among the first spin-offs of a Walt Disney Animation Studios film to be produced by the studio itself rather than Disney Television Animation.
-Animation services will be provided by Walt Disney Animation Studios' Vancouver studio, with storyboarding and pre-production handled at the Burbank studio.
+In March 2023, the show's page changed to "coming soon to Disney+" with mention of a date removed.
+The series was to be among the first spin-offs of a Walt Disney Animation Studios film to be produced by the studio itself rather than Disney Television Animation.
+Animation services were to have been provided by Walt Disney Animation Studios' Burbank and Vancouver studios, with storyboarding and pre-production also handled at the Burbank studio.